-Discover the elegant center of Turin, with this walking tour starting from Piazza Castello.
-See the most important buildings: Palazzo Madama, the Church of San Lorenzo, the Royal Palace and its armory, the Cathedral and the Roman Quadrilateral.
-Stroll under the elegant arcades full of antique shops and fine cafes.
+Guided walking tour of the elegant center of Turin, starting from Piazza Castello, admiring the most important buildings: Palazzo Madama, the Church of San Lorenzo, the Royal Palace and its armory, the Cathedral and the Roman Quadrilateral, passing under the elegant arcades full of antique shops and fine cafes.

-- Meeting Point: your guide will meet you in Piazza Castello, 15 minutes before the confirmed start time.
+Meeting point: the guide will meet you in Piazza Castello, 15 minutes before the confirmed time.

-Once the tour is confirmed, it can be canceled up to 1 week prior to the start date to receive a refund of tour cost minus the service fee.
+Once the tour is confirmed, it can be canceled up to 1 week prior to receive a refund of tour cost minus the service fee.
 Further cancellations and no shows are non refundable.

 Your guided visit of the historical center of Turin begins at the meeting point in Piazza Castello in the historical center of what was once the capital of the House of Savoy.
 Today, Turin is a bustling metropolis, and one of Italy's main cultural and business centers.
 It is often called the “cradle of Italian liberty” because it was the birthplace of many important personalities connected to the Risorgimento, the movement that ultimately lead to Italian unification in the second half of the 1800s.